Jo-Baek/Jo-Baek/README.md

 - 🔭 I’m currently working on **AI bootcamp**

-- 👨‍💻 All of my projects are available at [https://github.com/Jo-Baek](https://github.com/Jo-Baek)

 - 📫 How to reach me **bmj9065@gmail.com**

 - ⚡ Fun fact **I used to explain valves to engineers… Now I'm trying to explain machine learning to *myself*. 😄**